-© Copyright 2021 HP Development Company, L.P.
+© Copyright 2023 HP Development Company, L.P.

-Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
-Tile and the Tile design are trademarks of Tile, Inc. USB Type-C° and USB-C° are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+The terms HDMI.
+HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Lync, Microsoft, Office 365, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+NVIDIA and the NVIDIA logo are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+USB Type-C and USB-C[®] are registered trademarks of USB Implementers Forum.
+DisplayPortTM and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA^{}) in the United States and other countries.
 Miracast[®] is a registered trademark of Wi-Fi Alliance.